Benefits & Challenges of Working Remotely in Times of Crisis

 Focus on Communication

 Probably the most important requirement for success is communication!
 That means communication in all directions—between managers and team members, team members with managers, within teams.
 Creating an environment of high trust is based in a solid communication strategy.
 Scheduling team meetings that allow time for “water cooler” conversation helps individuals feel a sense of belonging much like the office environment.
-Making sure the meetings feel “safe” where team members are open to sharing ideas, opinions, and thoughts without fear of judgement or criticism goes a long way to supporting a productive, highly functional remote team.
+Making sure the meetings feel “safe” where team members are open to sharing ideas, opinions, and thoughts without fear of judgment or criticism goes a long way to supporting a productive, highly functional remote team.

 Begin by Setting the Tone for Working Remotely